ihmeuw/pseudopeople/docs/source/index.rst

 without compromising privacy.

-Our work builds on the success of previous data synthesis projects, such as FEBRL_, GeCo_, and SOG_, and generates a simulated population using real, publicly accessible data about the US population, leveraging the power of our simulation platform Vivarium_.
+Our work builds on the success of previous data synthesis projects, such as FEBRL_, GeCo_, and SOG_, and generates a simulated population using real, publicly accessible data about the US population by leveraging the power of our simulation platform Vivarium_.

 Want to know more about pseudopeople?
 Please visit the `pseudopeople project website <https://www.pseudopeople.org/>`_, where you can find